Gold model journals are searchable from DOAJ database (https://doaj.org/)

 Access in hybrid model journals that carry a subscription fee are funded provided that the Jufo classification is 2 or 3.

-Approved expenses must be processed during 2018 even if the publication becomes open during 2019.
-The fund does not fund backdated publications from previous years.
+Approved expenses must be processed during 2019 even if the publication becomes open during 2020.

 The OA Fund reserves department-specific quotas for open access publishing expenses.
 The quota depends on the publishing activity of the department in the previous few years.
 The head of department will have authority over the use of the department quota, but we would like to remind that: